 Microscopic Size Fossils:

-Granular appearance only possible when a big pool of fossils accumulated at a place/places and deposited/sedimentation occurs.
+Granular appearance only possible when a big pool of fossils accumulated at a place/place and deposited/sedimentation occurs.

 Classification of Fossiliferous Limestone: